 Quito has three electric, wheelchair-accessible bus routes ($0.25): the Trole, the Ecovía and the Metrobus.
 Each runs north–south along one of Quito’s three main thoroughfares, and each has designated stations and car-free lanes, making them speedy and efficient.

 Trole Runs through the middle of the city, along Maldonado and Avenida 10 de Agosto.
-It links Carcelén bus terminal in the north with the Quitumbe bus terminal, southwest of Old Town.
+It links Carcelén bus terminal in the north with the Quitumbe bus terminal, southwest of the Old Town.
 In the Old Town, southbound trolleys take the west route along Guayaquil, while northbound trolleys take Flores and Montúfar.

 Ecovía Runs along the eastern side, along Avenida 6 de Diciembre, between Río Coca (from where you can connect to a bus to the airport) in the north and Quitumbe bus terminal in the south.

 Metrobus This route runs along Avenida América between La Ofelia bus terminal in the north to Quitumbe bus terminal in the south.

 The first line of Quito's new underground rail transport system, the Metro de Quito (www.metrodequito.gob.ec), was under construction at the time of writing.
 The metro will connect Quitumbe in the south with El Labrador in the north in just 34 minutes, with 15 stops along the way, including Plaza San Francisco, La Almeda, El Ejido and La Carolina.

 Cabs are legally required to use their taxímetros (meters) by day; however, some drivers may quote a price of anywhere between $2 and $5 for a trip in town, and $5 for a trip between the Old Town and Mariscal Sucre, which is usually more than if the meter was on.
 If you insist on drivers using a meter, they'll often relent.
 Otherwise, consider flagging down another cab.
 At night, most taxi drivers turn off their meters, and $2 is the minimum going rate.
 The minimum fare by day is $1.50.
 Short journeys will start at that and climb to about $4 for a longer trip.

 Several downloadable app services similar to Uber or Lyft – where drivers respond within a few minutes to a request – are now operating in Quito.
 The most developed is Easy Taxi.